 A will is a legal document which explicitly states how the person wishes to divide their property after death.
 If the deceased has died intestate (without writing a will), leaving behind debt and securities, then a document called succession certificate is needed for collecting debts and securities due to her/him.This certificate also indemnifies the debtors regarding all the payments made or the dealings done in good faith, from the holder of the certificate.
 This is precisely the reason many people concerned with these types of dealings ask for a succession certificate before beginning the proceedings for settling debts of the deceased with the claimant.A succession certificate is valid throughout India

 The rules of the Bar Council of India do not permit advertisement or solicitation by Advocates in any form or manner.
-The purpose of this website is only to provide information and a platform to encourage the protection of interest of investors.
-We do not in any manner whatsoever it is offer legal/financial or any kind of investment advice or seek solicitation through this website.
+The purpose of this website is only to provide information and a platform to spread awareness amongst the investors.
+We do not in any manner whatsoever seek solicitation through this website.
 The information provided under this website is solely available at your request for information purposes only.
 It should not be interpreted as soliciting or advertisement.

 By entering this website, you confirm and acknowledge that you have voluntarily sought the information relating to and/or posted by Garg Law Chambers and there has been no solicitation / advertisement / inducement by Garg Law Chambers and/or its partners and/or its members.